Jean-Claude Ndoli

 Jean Claude Ndoli (born 7 September 1986 in Kibungo) is a Rwandan-born footballer, currently playing for Musanze Butare in the Rwandan Premier League.

 Career

 He signed for APR FC in 2006, from Rwanda Police FC.
 He made his debut for APR FC in the first game of the 2006 Rwandan Premier League season against SC Kiyovu Sport.

 Playing with APR FC from 2005 to 2016, Ndoli has won 10 Rwandan Premier League titles and 7 Rwandan Cups.
 He split duties and play and goalkeeping coach at the end of his time with APR FC.

 International career

-Ndoli is a regular started as the #1 Goalkeeper for the Rwanda national football team and has played 16 times for the "Wasps".
+Ndoli is a regular starter as the #1 Goalkeeper for the Rwanda national football team and has played 16 times for the "Wasps".
 He started in goal as Rwanda lost the 2009 CECAFA Cup final 2–0 to Uganda.
 Ndoli last received a call-up in 2016.